rohit2195-jpg/cs348-project/README.md

 A stock trading simulator built on top of Alpaca paper trading.
 The project provides a React dashboard for placing simulated trades with live market data, tracking portfolio performance, viewing order history, and managing a watchlist with price alerts.

-Trades are submitted to Alpaca's paper environment, while local application state such as portfolio positions, order history, and watchlist entries is stored in SQLite.
+Trades are submitted to Alpaca's paper environment, while local application state such as portfolio positions, order history, and watchlist entries is stored in SQLite. testing

 ## Features